owaits/ScreenMonkey.Help/start/gettingStarted.md

 ## Overview
 All uses of Screen Monkey are essentially a two step process.

-1. You Create a Show and Add Clips.
+1. You create a show and add media as clips.
 Creating a show is similar to PowerPoint, where you create a blank presentation, then add elements that will be presented.

-2. You Play the Clips you have Added.
+2. You play the clips you have added either manually or automatically.
 This is similar to PowerPoint, where you launch the slide show and present it to the audience.

-Unlike PowerPoint Screen Monkey does not restrict you to fully building the show before presenting.
+Unlike PowerPoint, Screen Monkey does not restrict you to fully building the show before presenting.
 It’s very easy to present and edit the show simultaneously.

 ## Loading a Clip
 Drag a media, image or PowerPoint file from Windows Explorer and drop it onto one of the empty panels.
 Alternatively left click on any empty panel and choose a clip type.